 - Increased Range of Motion:

-- Increasing your range of motion makes daily movements easier and safer.
+- Studies show that static and dynamic stretching increase range of motion.
+Increasing your range of motion makes daily movements easier and safer.
 If you work out, this improves movement efficiency and allows for better performance.

 - Better Posture